neondatabase/website/content/docs/manage/projects.md

 Available to [Neon Pro Plan](/docs/introduction/pro-plan) users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
 In Neon, the IP allowlist is applied to all branches by default.
 Optionally, you can apply the IP allowlist to your project's [primary branch](/docs/manage/branches#primary-branch) only.
 For instance, you might want to restrict access to the primary branch to a handful of trusted IPs while allowing broader access to development branches.

 By default, Neon allows IP addresses from 0.0.0.0, which means that Neon accepts connections from any IP address.
-Once you configure IP Allow by adding IP addresses or ranges, only those IP addresses will be allowed to access to Neon.
+Once you configure IP Allow by adding IP addresses or ranges, only those IP addresses will be allowed to access Neon.

 <Admonition type="note">
 Currently, Neon only supports [IPv4](https://en.wikipedia.org/wiki/Internet_Protocol_version_4).